canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/security-overview.rst

 Apart from the Ubuntu Server images, Azure also has images for `Ubuntu Pro`_, which come with enhanced security features:

-* Expanded Security Maintenance (ESM): Provides 10 years of security patching for packages in the Ubuntu (main and universe) repositories.
-Additional support can be added outside the 10-year ESM window with Canonical's Legacy support add-on.
+* Expanded Security Maintenance (ESM): Provides 10 years of security patching for packages in the Ubuntu main and universe repositories, including 40,000+ packages in universe.
+The Legacy add-on extends ESM by a further five years, for up to 15 years total.
-* Live kernel updates: These reduce downtime and unplanned reboots in case of kernel vulnerabilities.
+* Kernel Livepatch: This reduces downtime and unplanned reboots in case of kernel vulnerabilities.
 * FIPS compliance: Includes FIPS-certified modules to enable the use of Ubuntu in highly regulated environments.
 To maintain safety and security, the `fips-updates`_ module stream also provides security patching on top of FIPS-certified modules.

 To find Ubuntu Pro images on Azure, refer to :ref:`find-ubuntu-images`.